Electro-Denizen writes about the benefits of delicious dishes and shares recipes.

-If you've been tiring of eating breakfast cereals first thing in the morning, the original Bircher muesli offers a tasty and healthy alternative.
+If you've been tired of eating breakfast cereals first thing in the morning, the original Bircher muesli offers a tasty and healthy alternative.

 What follows here is an adapted Bircher recipe, which is incredibly tasty and brimming with energy!
 Included at the end is the original Bircher muesli.